 Films — Animation

 Disney's Aladdin has the zany Genie.
-Virtually any good magical character in Disney is typically pretty wacky; the Three Good Fairies, the Fairy Godmother, Peter Pan, etc.
+Virtually any good magical character in Disney is typically pretty wacky; the Three Good Fairies, the Fairy Godmother, Peter Pan, etc., but the Genie takes the cake, breaking even the Fourth Wall.

 The Djinn from the Wishmaster films is a far more malevolent version.